IBM/watson-banking-chatbot/README.md

 ### 5. Configure credentials

-The credentials for Bluemix services (Conversation, Discovery, Tone Analyzer and Natural Language Understanding), can be found in the ``Services`` menu in Bluemix, by selecting the ``Service Credentials`` option for each service.
+The credentials for IBM Cloud services (Conversation, Discovery, Tone Analyzer and Natural Language Understanding), can be found in the ``Services`` menu in IBM Cloud, by selecting the ``Service Credentials`` option for each service.

 The other settings for Conversation and Discovery were collected during the